-How To...
-Turn Your Blevins Buckles Over - Page 1 of 3
+How To Turn Your Blevins Buckles Over - Page 1 of 3

-Below is the same saddle after the Blevins buckles have been turned over.
+Below: The same saddle show above after the Blevins buckles have been turned over.
 The stirrup leather now curls up on the inside of the stirrup fender, out of the way.

-NOTE: In the photo below the stirrup's hobble strap was removed to make a clearer photo, but should be put back on before the saddle is ridden.
+NOTE: In the photo above the stirrup's hobble strap was removed to make a clearer photo, but should be put back on before the saddle is ridden.

 Things You Will Need